 |Gas||1,5||trillion Sm3||Kazakhstan has 0.8% of the world’s gas reserves.|

 |Coal||33,6||billion tons||Kazakhstan has 3.8% of the world’s coal reserves|

 |Uranium||1,7||million tons||Kazakhstan is second in the world in terms of volumes of prospective reserves.|

 |Chromite||366||thousand metric tons|

-- The National Stakeholders Council has expressed interest in taking part in the EITI mainstreaming pilot.
+- The National Stakeholders Council has expressed interest in transition to the systematic disclosure.

 EITI implementation in Kazakhstan is led by the National Stakeholders Council (NSC).
-The NSC is chaired by Zhenis Mahmudovich Kassymbek, Minister Investments and Development of the Republic of Kazakhstan.
+The NSC is chaired by the Minister Investments and Development of the Republic of Kazakhstan.

-The NSC, together with the Ministry of Energy has taken the lead in mainstreaming EITI reporting by requesting that companies file their EITI reports as part of other mandatory reporting for subsoil license holders, using an existing online platform - EGSU.
-The system proved to be successful during the data collection processes in the past though Kazakh EITI team constantly works with the Ministry of Energy that hosts the data portal on its improvements.
+The NSC, together with the Ministry of Energy, has taken the lead in mainstreaming EITI reporting by requesting that companies file their EITI Reports as part of other mandatory reporting for subsoil license holders, using an existing (EGSU) online platform.

 Scorecards show the outcomes of Validation.
 Arrows of progress indicate where the International Secretariat has re-assessed a requirement following a corrective action in a second or third Validation.

 The reports demonstrate the extent to which our country’s budget is dependent on the extractives sector.
 The prudent use of these revenues, particularly with the most recent substantial decline in oil prices globally, is crucial for Kazakhstan’s development.